vipulyaara/Kafka/README.md

 ## Architecture

 This app focuses on scalable, flexible and reactive app architecure.
-Parts of the architecture are taken from Chris Banes' [Tivi app](https://github.com/chrisbanes/tivi)
+Parts of the architecture are inspired by Chris Banes' [Tivi app](https://github.com/chrisbanes/tivi).

 It is a version of MVVM with interactors as an additional layer to enhance re-usability.
 The app uses following frameworks